Insight - As Boeing, Airbus factories hum, suppliers get rattled

 "It's absolutely a risk," Thompson said.
 "You have one supplier that has a problem.
 It can really have a significant effect on the supply chain."

 Even Boeing is having difficulty keeping pace.
 Its 787 factory in South Carolina has failed to finish fuselage sections on time.
-It is hiring contract workers and sending unfinished pieces to its larger factory in Washington to ease the bottlenecks [ID:nL2N0L51R7].
+It is hiring contract workers and sending unfinished pieces to its larger factory in Washington to ease the bottlenecks.

 WHEN AUTOMAKERS SQUEEZED